infra-fe/infra-design/components/typography/demo/ellipsis.md

       />

       <Paragraph ellipsis={ellipsis}>
-        Infra Design, a design language for background applications, is refined by Ant UED Team.
+        Ant Design, a design language for background applications, is refined by Ant UED Team.
 Ant Design, a design language for background applications, is refined by Ant UED Team.
 Ant Design, a design language for background applications, is refined by Ant UED Team.
 Ant Design, a design language for background applications, is refined by Ant UED Team.
 Ant